swgee/BurpMCP/README.md

 BurpMCP is a Burp Suite extension to augment application security testers, vulnerability researchers, and bug bounty hunters with the capabilities of modern AI.
 Every day, large language models are gaining larger context windows, faster response times, and greater knowledge and reasoning skills.
 BurpMCP lets you take advantage of this inevitable technology while testing HTTP-based applications, providing a super-intelligent sidekick to help navigate unfamiliar attack surfaces and chase down complex vulnerabiltiies.

 While other MCP servers for Burp Suite exist, they only provide generic access to Burp Suite tools and data, such as running scans, viewing issues, and reading proxy history.
 BurpMCP focuses on enhancing manual testing with the help of LLMs, implementing a clean user interface to easily provide AI with requests as context, monitor requests sent by the AI, and manage the MCP server.
-Additionally, both HTTP 1.1 and 2 are supported and tested for reliability.
+Additionally, both HTTP 1.1 and 2 are supported and tested for reliability, and out-of-band testing is supported with access to Burp Collaborator.

 ## Installation